whathappenedman/test/docs/professional/tools/rclone.md

 lets say an .rc-ignore file
-then replace rclone allias with --exclude-if-present .ignore and make an rclonef for without it f for full
+then replace rclone allias with --exclude-if-present .ignore and make an rclonef for without it f for full instead i did an alias to a file at the root of p
 # Commands
 rclone sync -P "/mnt/c/Users/Mustafa/p" secret-b2:windows/p --exclude .git/ --exclude node_modules/